Joshjs1990/MadelineBarbush/README.md

 The Website Assistant on `/admin` uses server-side OpenAI Responses API function calling.
 It never receives repository, shell, SQL, file, CSS or JavaScript access.
 The API key is never sent to the browser.

-Set these server-only values in the Site environment (never as `NEXT_PUBLIC_*`):
+Set these server-only values in the Site's production environment (not in the deployed source archive, and never as `NEXT_PUBLIC_*`).
+The local `.env` file and `.env.example` are only for local development; Site runtime variables are stored separately and persist across deployments:

 ```text
 OPENAI_API_KEY=
 OPENAI_MODEL=gpt-5-mini
 ```

 The approved editable registry is in `lib/assistant/registry.ts`.
 Current values are stored in the existing D1 `site_settings` key/value table; the assistant revision table is initialized on demand as `assistant_revisions`, matching the existing D1 initialization convention.
-The assistant can edit only fields listed in that registry, and theme changes are limited to approved accent colour and heading-font values.
+The assistant can edit only fields listed in that registry, while colours and fonts are managed manually in the admin dashboard.

 ### Roles